thegooddocsproject/templates/code-of-conduct/template-code-of-conduct.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to one of the {Project name}
 {link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 If you would like to discuss your concerns or if you have personally experienced unacceptable behavior, please reach out to a community moderator as soon as possible.

-Please reach out to report any potential violations of these guidelines, even if the situation is not happening to you.
+We encourage reaching out to a community moderator, even if you are unsure whether something counts as a Code of Conduct incident or even if the situation is merely something you observed and did not happen to you directly.

+Please reach out as soon as possible if:

+* You would like to discuss any concerns.
+* You have personally experienced unacceptable or potentially unacceptable behavior.
+* You want to report a situation happening to someone else.

 ## Addressing Code of Conduct reports

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to one of the {Project name}
-{link to your community moderators document [community moderators](../our-team/template-our_team.md)}.
 All complaints will be reviewed and investigated promptly and fairly.
 If possible, community moderators will recuse themselves in cases where there is a conflict of interest.
 See our {link to your [Code of Conduct response plan](template-code-of-conduct-response-plan.md)} for more details.